ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 - If a dataset of osu! multiplayer matches, player scores, or otherwise is used, archives must be publicly available, downloadable, timestamped, and have the most recent archive be no more than 30 days out of date.
 Archives must remain available for at least 6 months.
 Documentation must be provided explaining how to reproduce the results using it — including code where applicable.
   - Tournaments using such tools must disclose the dates at which they seed and/or filter players using these tools.
 - When doing qualifiers, the formula or method used to determine seeding must be included in the tournament's ruleset.
+  - The most commonly used seeding methods and the mathematics behind them can be found on the [Common seeding methods](/wiki/Tournaments/Common_seeding_methods) wiki page.

 A third party should be able to get the same results without needing additional information.
 Manually filtering players or adjusting their seeds is strictly prohibited.